Are you harming your eyelashes?

-Eyelashes serve a subtle but important function.
-They keep bacteria and dirt out of the eye, to prevent infection and optimise vision.
+Eyelashes serve a subtle but important purpose.
+They keep bacteria and dirt out of our eyes, to prevent infection and optimise vision.
 But what happens when your eyelashes fall out?

 On average you will lose around 1-3 eyelashes a day.
-However there may be other factors that cause your eyelashes to fall out.
+However, there may be other factors that cause your eyelashes to fall out - some of which are avoidable.

 - Rubbing your eyes.
 If you rub your eyes often or too hard, you can pull your eyelashes out.